How is this different from printing a page to PDF in my browser?

 Browser print is a one-shot action.
 MD2FILE gives you an editable HTML source pane, a live PDF-style preview, and a separate faithful snapshot mode for browser-style HTML capture.

-Load an HTML file, fix the source in the browser, watch the PDF-style preview update, and export PDF — without printing to a black box.
+Load an HTML file or saved-page ZIP bundle, fix the source in the browser, watch the PDF-style preview update, and export PDF — without printing to a black box.

 No signup required • Free • HTML processed in your browser